-LDP Strategic Objective Relevant LDP Core & Local Indicators Policy Targets Trigger Level Sources of Information SO3.
-To promote BW4 BW13 Core Amount of development Less than Town regeneration through the use of suitable and appropriate brownfield land rather than greenfield sites.
-BW14 AS1 AS2 AS3 AS5 AS13 AS14 AS20 AS21 permitted on previously developed land as a percentage of all development permitted (N.B. this would exclude house- holder applications and change of use from one non-residential use to another) (ha) Maintain a percentage of at least 80% over the plan period 80% for 2 consecutive years Planning Division Core Amount of greenfield land lost as a result of inappropriate development on sites not allocated in the LDP No land lost 1 or 2 developments permitted for 2 consecutive years, or, 3 or more developments permitted in 1 year Town Planning Division SO4.
+LDP Strategic Objective Relevant LDP Policies Core & Local Indicators Policy Targets Trigger Level Sources of Information SO3 .
+To promote regeneration through the use of suitable and appropriate brownfield land rather than greenfield sites.
+BW4 BW13 BW14 AS1 AS2 AS3 AS5 AS13 AS14 AS20 AS21 Core Amount of development permitted on previously developed land as a percentage of all development permitted (N.B. this would exclude house- holder applications and change of use from one non-residential use to another) (ha) Maintain a percentage of at least 80% over the plan period Less than 80% for 2 consecutive years Town Planning Division Core Amount of greenfield land lost as a result of inappropriate development on sites not allocated in the LDP No land lost 1 or 2 developments permitted for 2 consecutive years, or, 3 or more developments permitted in 1 year Town Planning Division SO4 .
 To support the principle of sustainability via an energy efficient land use/ transport strategy.
-BW4 BW11 BW12 BW13 BW14 BW17 AS9 AS10 AS11 AS12 Local Percentage of new residential development within 400m of bus stop and 600m of primary facilities including a shop and school.
-(Linked to SO8) Maintain a percentage of at least 80% over the plan period Less than 80% for 2 consecutive years Town Planning Division TB11 TB12 Local Percentage of new dwellings completed at: More than 25% of new dwellings at Town Planning Division (1) less than 20 dph; Approximately 12% less than 25 dph for 2 (2) 20 dph or greater and less than 25 dph; Approximately 13% consecutive years (3) 25 dph or greater and less than 30 dph; Approximately 25% (4) 30 dph or greater and less than 50 dph; and Approximately 48% (5) 50 dph or greater Approximately 2% (Linked to SO6)
+BW4 BW11 BW12 BW13 BW14 BW17 AS9 AS10 AS11 Local Percentage of new residential development within 400m of bus stop and 600m of primary facilities including a shop and school.
+(Linked to SO8) Maintain a percentage of at least 80% over the plan period Less than 80% for 2 consecutive years Town Planning Division AS12 TB11 TB12 Local Percentage of new dwellings completed at: (1) less than 20 dph; (2) 20 dph or greater and less than 25 dph; (3) 25 dph or greater and less than 30 dph; (4) 30 dph or greater and less than 50 dph; and (5) 50 dph or greater (Linked to SO6) Approximately 12% Approximately 13% Approximately 25% Approximately 48% Approximately 2% More than 25% of new dwellings at less than 25 dph for 2 consecutive years Town Planning Division

-LDP Strategic Objective Relevant LDP Policies Core & Local Indicators Policy Targets Trigger Level Sources of Information Core Percentage of allocated sites developed (ha) Approximately 25% of allocations developed by the end of 2011 Approximately 65% of allocations developed by the end of 2016 Approximately 100% of allocations developed by the end of 2021 Less than 25% of LDP phased delivery rate for 2 consecutive years Town Planning Division Core Percentage of total development permitted on allocated sites (ha) Maintain a percentage of approximately 85% over the plan period Less than 80% for 2 consecutive years Town Planning Division Local Highway network improvements (1) Aberfan - Merthyr Vale Link (T1) Deliver by the end of 2011 - Town (2) Pentwyn Road, Quakers Yard (T2) Deliver by the end of 2021 No planning application registered by the end of 2019 Planning Division (3) A472 at Fiddlers Elbow (T3) Deliver by the end of 2021 No planning application registered by the end of 2019 Local Remodelling of Merthyr Tydfil Central Bus Station Deliver by the end of 2016 No planning application registered by the end of 2014 Town Planning Division SO5.
+LDP Strategic Relevant LDP Core & Local Policy Trigger Sources of Objective Policies Indicators Targets Level Information Core Percentage of allocated sites developed (ha) Approximately 25% of allocations developed by the end of 2011 Approximately 65% of allocations developed by the end of 2016 Approximately 100% of allocations developed by the end of 2021 Less than 25% of LDP phased delivery rate for 2 consecutive years Town Planning Division Core Percentage of total development permitted on allocated sites (ha) Maintain a percentage of approximately 85% over the plan period Less than 80% for 2 consecutive years Town Planning Division Local Highway network improvements (1) Aberfan - Merthyr Vale Link (T1) Deliver by the end of 2011 - Town Planning (2) Pentwyn Road, Quakers Yard (T2) Deliver by the end of 2021 No planning application registered by the end of 2019 Division (3) A472 at Fiddlers Elbow (T3) Deliver by the end of 2021 No planning application registered by the end of 2019 Local Remodelling of Merthyr Tydfil Central Bus Station Deliver by the end of 2016 No planning application registered by the end of 2014 Town Planning Division SO5.
 To manage natural resources wisely avoiding irreversible damage in order to maintain and enhance their value for future generations.
 BW7 BW8 BW10 AS7 AS8 TB8 TB9 TB10 Core The tonnage (Mt) of primary land-won aggregates permitted in accordance with the Regional Technical Statement for Aggregates Minimum of 3.3 Mt produced by the end of 2011 Minimum of 8.8 Mt produced by the end of 2016 Minimum of 14.3 Mt produced by the end of 2021 (N.B. targets are based on joint production with Caerphilly CBC) Less than 1.1 Mt per annum for 2 consecutive years Town Planning Division / Regional Aggregates Working Party